jimmynotjim/animation-workshop/README.md

 This setup script will remove and re-install the project dependencies and rebuild the site's JavaScript and CSS assets.

-To start a server to view you changes locally run:
+To start a server to view you changes locally run in one terminal tab:

 ```bash
 ./runserver.sh
 ```

+This will open a browser tab/window pointing at `localhost:8000`.

-To watch for changes in the source code and automatically update the running site, open a terminal and run:
+To watch for changes in the source code and automatically update the running site, open a terminal and run in another terminal tab:

 ```bash
 gulp watch
 ```

+This will open a browser tab/window pointing at `localhost:3000`.
+Be sure you're at this url if you expect to see changes updated live.

 To edit the page for your animations visit: